Tools measurement and tolerances - Electronics

 Cannon AE-1

-This camera uses a very low power Microcontroller made by Texas Instrument and the low power is achieved using Ferranti IIL (I squared L) low voltage transistor Intellectual Property.
+This camera uses a very low power Microcontroller made by Texas Instruments, with Ferranti's IIL (I squared L) low voltage transistor Intellectual Property.

 Cannon AE-1